 “Mr. Bisha, thank you for your generous donation to the Illinois Police Benevolent and Protective Association.
 That was very thoughtful of you.”

 Leaving with the slightest sarcastic smile, Mac wheeled and escorted Natalie to the door, closing it behind them.
 He asked Alice Brinlyn to guide them back to the lobby, which she did as speedily as possible.
-Reentering the reception area, Mac and Natalie walked swiftly over to Commander DiMarco and the other officers.
+Mac and Natalie walked swiftly over to Commander DiMarco and the other officers in the reception area.

 “How did it go?”
 Ryan DiMarco said.